MonolithInd/update-fw-BC/README.md

 -------------------------
 Included in the package is an example file ip_lists.txt.

-The script graps each list in the text file (you can add your own from: http://ipdeny.com/ipblocks/
+The script grabs each list in the text file (you can add your own from: http://ipdeny.com/ipblocks/

 Just copy the aggrigated zones link and paste  it into a line in the file.